 Different parts of Yazd city have various religious and non-religious buildings that have remained during the past years.
 These religious buildings include mosques, Hosseiniye, Holy shrines, tombs, synagogues, and Zoroastrian fire temples.
-Also, non-religious buildings that have religious-cultural roots such as water reservoirs, baths, Qanats, schools, caravanserais, and Bazaars are a complement for the first part.
+Also, non-religious buildings that have religious-cultural roots such as water reservoirs, baths, Qanats, schools, caravanserais, and Bazaars are a complement to the first part.

 Both groups have religious-cultural thoughts that are well-formed in the structure of Yazd and have played a very important role in people's religious beliefs for many years.
-They are associated with the continuity of the traditions they cover Yazd's social organization.
+They are associated with the continuity of the traditions that cover Yazd's social organization.
 These buildings have created different traditions, cultures, and sub-cultures in the city of Yazd, which is the reflection of the peaceful coexistence of different religions of Islam - Zoroastrianism, and Judaism.
-The presence of these religions, Yazd's cultural values can be considered a model and an outstanding example of the peaceful coexistence of religions.
+With the presence of these religions, and Yazd's cultural values can be considered a model and an outstanding example of the peaceful coexistence of religions.
 The presence of different religions - different religious and non-religious monuments - cultural differences and unique location on the most important economic highway(Silk Road) has made this city one of the most important cities in Iran.

 |Jewish synagogue in the vicinity Yazd Grand Mosque|